 The Bonsai Study Group of the Indo-Japanese Association with its range of activities were requested to grant Chapter Affiliation to as many as 23 clubs, groups, associations and societies across India to share knowledge among interested people and help plan regular workshops and demonstrations.
 Subsequently, many clubs and societies invited experts from Indonesia, China, Japan, USA, UK, Belgium, Vietnam and other countries.

-India Region Director and Mrs Jyoti Parekh as International Consultant has been actively attending International events planned by BCI, ASPAC, and WBFF and regularly takes groups of Indians around the world since 1982.
+The South Asia Region Director and Mrs Jyoti Parekh as International Consultant has been actively attending International events planned by BCI, ASPAC, and WBFF and regularly takes groups of Indians around the world since 1982.
 Publicity of International and Indian Bonsai events are promoted in NICHIN BONSAI, a quarterly magazine published regularly since 1985.
 The publication also invites articles from International as well as Indian experts to share the success or failure on the subject of Bonsai, horticulture and techniques.
 Indian hobbyists are invited to give question and answers on new plants, newer products etc. Local manufacture of ceramic containers, wire, additives and nursery grown potensai material within India is promoted.
 Hobbyists across India are requested to have frequent group activities rather than individual or personal level bonsai art development.
 Bonsai hobbyists are requested to protect trees and greenery by encouraging village level nursery growers across India and avoid using YAMADORI material for the simple reason of protecting our environment.

 In all there are roughly 500 serious bonsai art followers with another 10,000 to 12,000 casual bonsai hobbyists in India.
 Nearly 40 devoted teachers share knowledge of this art.
 Efforts are made to regularly introduce bonsai as a hobby to school and college students by way of TV shows, Exhibitions and through print media.
 Many reputed teachers have authored books on Tropical Bonsai, Advanced Bonsai Techniques and introducing Saikei, Suihan Penjing - miniature water and land arrangements with stones and trees.
 In recent years viewing stones/Suiseki appreciation has been introduced as an allied art in India.
 Indian Talents are invited to show their skills or share the newer techniques or achievements through NICHIN BONSAI magazine.